Destinations > Regions > Mediterranean > Turkey

 The town of Dalyan, inland from the Bay of Ekincik, offers the chance to immerse yourself in local history and colourful architecture; head away from main streets to experience a more authentic take on the sleepy riverside culture.
 On a day trip down the Dalyan River, you will find a fascinating archaeological site at Kaunos: six tombs sculpted out of a cliff face, the largest of which was never completed.
 As an alternative to the archaeological attractions ashore, a visit to Dalyan’s local sea turtle research and rescue centre will be a hit with children in the group.

-When is the best time to rent a yacht in Turkey?
+Rent a yacht in Turkey: when is the best time for a luxury yacht charter in Turkey?

 The best time for a luxury yacht charter in Turkey falls between May and September however, some choose to rent a yacht in Turkey during October when the weather and water can still be warm.
 Average temperatures in Bodrum, Turkey range between highs of approximately 26C (79F) in May to 34C (93F) in August.
 The sea temperature in June is usually around 23C (73F), peaking to 26C (79F) in August.